-Eligibility
+Athletic Eligibility

-FCS athletes must maintain a passing grade (70% or higher) in all core courses (Bible, English, history, math, and science).
+FCS athletes and student trainers must be in good academic and behavioral standing to participate in athletics.
+Students must maintain a passing grade (70% or higher) in all core courses (Bible, English, history, math, and science).
 Failure to do so makes them ineligible to compete in games.
-Eligibility will be checked at the end of the first 9 weeks and every 4 1⁄2 week period thereafter.
-If athletes are ineligible at that time, they will be excluded from competing in games.
+Eligibility will be checked at the end of the first 6 weeks and regular intervals thereafter.
+If athletes are ineligible at the 6 week check, they will be excluded from competing in games.
 It is expected that athletes will practice with the team.
 If athletes are declared ineligible, their grades will be checked at the next checkpoint and if they are passing all core courses at that time, they will then be eligible to fully participate in athletics.
-Ineligible students are not allowed to miss those classes to leave early for games.
+Ineligible students are not allowed to leave early for games.
 The head of school, principal, and athletic director will review any special circumstances that may have bearing upon a student's eligibility.